bloodtidesys/bloodtidesys/README.md

 </p>

 <p align="center">
-MY CLOSE FRIENDS! @WWE Fans GC
+MY CLOSE FRIENDS! @WWE Fans GC @shepherd
 <p align="center">
 We're quite active in the regiment community.
 You can find Us in TSA, SPI, and SANGO.
 We've been in SWS (yikes), CYNrs, SCR, LC, SBR, and a couple of others as well.
 Fun fact: TSA is the first regiment I've been a CO in!
 I'm an NCO in SPI, and was in SCR ^_^.
 You may know Us as Streber if you were active in 2023ish, but now We usually use Mark lol.

 <p align="center">
- Thank you for visiting Our GitHub <3
+ Thank you for visiting our GitHub <3